laskaux/laskaux.github.io/_posts/2020-03-30-revolution-republic.md

 > <p align="right">—Simon Schama, <em>Citizens: A Chronicle of the French Revolution</em> (1989)

-**Jean-Lambert Tallien**
-**Jacques-René Hébert** (Georges Corraface)

-**Pierre-Louis Rœderer** (Jerry Di Giacomo)
+The Hôtel de Ville chaired by **Jacques Antoine Joseph Cousin** (Sady Rebbot) is invaded first.
+An "Insurrectionary Commune" is founded by insurgent leaders including Danton, **Jacques-René Hébert** (Georges Corraface), and **Jean-Lambert Tallien**.

+> Control of the Hôtel de Ville was essential for the success of insurrection.
+Once in control of the municipal authority, the revolutionists could depose Mandat, assume control of the National Guard, and deprive the Tuileries of the greater part of its defenders.
+By eleven o'clock the commissioners of the sections had begun to gather at the Hôtel de Ville.
+The council general of the commune then in session was following the progress of events with increasing anxiety.
+In the absence of Pétion, the mayor, who had gone to the Tuileries, its chairman was Cousin, a professor at the College de France.
+It endured the taunts and abuse of the public in the galleries.
+It vainly sent municipal officers to prevent the ringing of the tocsin.
+But on their return they reported evidence of reluctance and hesitation in the revolutionry movement.
+>
+> Danton himself, as substitute for the procureur général, is said to have given the signal to the bell-ringers and at a quarter before twelve the mournful notes of the great bell of the Cordeliers with that of Saint-André-des-Arcs fell on the ears of the expectant city. . . .
+>
+>By three o'clock in the morning nineteen sections were represented by their commissioners at the Hôtel de Ville.
+By seven there were eighty-four commissioners, represent ing twenty-eight sections.
+They called themselves “the new commune” and installed themselves in a hall adjoining the one in which the council general was still sitting.

+**Antoine Galiot Mandat de Grancey** (mentioned), commander-in-chief of the Garde nationale, is murdered by the insurgents at the Hôtel de Ville.
+At dawn, convinced by
+**Pierre-Louis Rœderer** (Jerry Di Giacomo), procureur général of the départment of Paris,  the royal family decide to take refuge in the National Assembly, which is in permant session.

 > While all this was passing at the Tuileries, the insurgents were advancing in several columns; they had passed the night in assembling, and becoming organized. . . .
 At this moment Roederer arrived, and increased the alarm of the court by announcing that the danger was extreme; that the insurgents would not be treated with, and that the national guard could not be depended upon.
-“Sire,” said he, urgently, “your majesty has not  ve minutes to lose: your only safety is in the national assembly; it is the opinion of the department that you ought to repair thither without delay.
+“Sire,” said he, urgently, “your majesty has not five minutes to lose: your only safety is in the national assembly; it is the opinion of the department that you ought to repair thither without delay.
 There are not sufficient men in the court to defend the chateau; nor are we sure of them.” . . . at the renewed urgency of Roederer, the king after looking at him attentively for a few minutes, turned to the queen, and said, as he rose: “Let us go.”
 “Monsieur Roederer,” said Madame Elizabeth, addressing the recorder, “you answer for the life of the king?”
 “Yes, madame, with my own,” he replied.
 “I will walk immediately before him.”
 >
 > Louis XVI. left his chamber with his family, ministers, and the members of the department, and announced to the persons assembled for the defence of the chateau that he was going to the national assembly.
 He placed himself between two ranks of national guards, summoned to escort him, and crossed the apartments and garden of the Tuileries.
 A deputation of the assembly, apprised of his approach, came to meet him: “Sire,” said the president of this deputation, “the assembly, eager to provide for your safety, offers you and your family an asylum in its bosom.”
-The procession resumed its march, and had some dif culty in crossing the terrace of the Tuileries, which was crowded with an animated mob, breathing forth threats and insults.
+The procession resumed its march, and had some difficulty in crossing the terrace of the Tuileries, which was crowded with an animated mob, breathing forth threats and insults.
 The king and his family had great dif culty in reaching the hall of the assembly, where they took the seats reserved for the ministers.
 “Gentlemen,” said the king, “I come here to avoid a great crime; I think I cannot be safer than with you.”
 “Sire,” replied Vergniaud, who filled the chair, “you may rely on the firmness of the national assembly.
 Its members have sworn to die in maintaining the rights of the people, and the constituted authorities.”
 The king then took his seat next the president.
 But Chabot reminded him that the assembly could not deliberate in the presence of the king, and Louis XVI. retired with his family and ministers into the reporter’s box behind the president, whence all that took place could be seen and heard.  &nbsp;[FAM]

+At the Salle du Manège, Vergniaud welcomes the King and assures him of the safety of the royal family.

 >**Le Roi.**&nbsp; Je suis venu ici pour éviter un grand crime, et je me croirai toujours en sûreté avec ma famille, au milieu des représentants de la nation.
 (Applaudissements.)
 >